Ex-governor of gang-plagued Mexican state shot dead in beach resort | Politics

 Ex-governor of gang-plagued Mexican state shot dead in beach resort

-A former governor of the Mexican state of Jalisco, Aristoteles Sandoval, was shot dead in the back in the bathroom of a restaurant in the popular beach getaway of Puerto Vallarta, local authorities said on Friday.
+An ex-governor of the Mexican state of Jalisco was shot dead early on Friday in the bathroom of a restaurant in the beach resort of Puerto Vallarta, the latest violence to convulse a region plagued by drug gang violence.
+Jalisco state officials said former governor Aristoteles Sandoval was shot in the back by an unidentified assailant while his security detail were outside the restaurant.
+A shootout erupted as his bodyguards began moving Sandoval to hospital.

-The death of Sandoval was announced by his successor as governor, Enrique Alfaro, while the Jalisco state attorney general, Gerardo Octavio Solis, gave details of where and how he was killed in a short video posted on social media.
-Sandoval's 2013-18 term as governor was overshadowed by the brutal rise of the Jalisco New Generation Cartel (CJNG), a local outfit which went from relative obscurity to become one of the most powerful drug gangs in the country.
+Sandoval's 2013-18 term as governor was overshadowed by the brutal rise of the Jalisco New Generation Cartel (CJNG), an outfit with local roots which went from relative obscurity to become one of the most powerful drug gangs in the country.
+Jalisco state attorney general Gerardo Octavio Solis said the 46-year-old Sandoval had been with three other people at the restaurant in central Puerto Vallarta, and was gunned down at around 1.40 a.m after getting up to go the bathroom.

+One of Sandoval's bodyguards was seriously injured in the gunfight, Solis told Mexican radio.
+The attorney general said the restaurant had "manipulated" the crime scene, cleaning up finger prints and taking security cameras in an apparent attempt "to evade justice."

+He said investigators believed 8-10 suspects were involved in the attack, but did not indicate who was responsible.
+A federal official said authorities suspected CJNG involvement.
+Mexican President Andres Manuel Lopez Obrador offered his condolences and vowed to bring the perpetrators to justice.

+The gang became an increasing menace, and in May 2015, authorities launched a botched attempt to capture CJNG boss Nemesio "El Mencho" Oseguera, which ended with the shooting down of a military helicopter by cartel henchmen in western Jalisco.
+Oseguera remains at large.

-In the video, Solis said authorities were investigating the death and did not give an indication of who was responsible, beyond noting that the attacker appeared to be male.
-Mexico has suffered record homicide levels under Lopez Obrador, in part owing to turf wars involving the CJNG.
+Mexico has suffered record homicide levels under Lopez Obrador, in part owing to the CJNG's turf wars.

 - READ MORE ON: